(unsplash.com)

 The brand ethos

 If you have your brand involved, ensure the meme content does not dampen the brand’s essence or purpose of existence.
-Resurrecting a brand’s image from a PR nightmare can be a next to impossible task.
+Resurrecting a brand’s image from a PR nightmare can be a next-to-impossible task.
 The positives or values of your brand must reflect in the content of the meme.

 Memes are a way to develop a relatable and funny brand personality that connects to your target audience.
 While they have short lifespans, they are incredible engagement tools that boost customer interaction and reach.
 Here are the reasons to use memes.